 This third edition of Compendium of the World's Languages has been thoroughly revised to provide up-to-date and accurate descriptions of a wide selection of natural language systems.
 Scholarly, comprehensive and highly accessible.

-The dictionary contains over 3,150 entries covering every aspect of this multidisciplinary field, including sociolinguistics, language theory and history, language families, and major languages from all over the world(including major national/regional dialects), and key figures and ideas in linguistics.
+The dictionary contains over 3,150 entries covering every aspect of this multidisciplinary field, including sociolinguistics, language theory and history, language families and major languages from all over the world, including major national/regional dialects, as well as key figures and ideas in linguistics.

 Containing over 500 alphabetically arranged entries and an expansive glossary by a team of international scholars, the Encyclopedia of Linguistics explores the varied perspectives, figures, and methodologies that make up the field.

 Entries of up to four thousand words survey the major fields of study, while shorter entries treat specific topics, define and discuss technical terms and provide sketches of the careers of important scholars in the history of linguistics.
 A major emphasis of the work is its extensive coverage of languages from all corners of the world.

 Eighty ideas that have shaped the study of language up to the present day.
 Each one includes a brief description of the idea, an account of its development, and an analysis of its impact on the field of language study.